isofinly/RetLang/README.md

 # Return Oriented Programming Language

-Language inspired by ROP concept with mix of assembly, C.
+Language inspired by ROP concept with mix of assembly syntax and C headers.

+It supports linking with external C libraries by either specifying the library name or providing library path to CLI.

+Due to simplistic nature of the language, support for imports and external gadgets is not planned.

 ## Targets